On this page:

-Should you incorporate?
+Should your club incorporate?

 Things to consider